allegro/allegro.tech/_posts/2015-07-16-spark-kafka-integration.md

 ```

 The outer loop against `rdd` is executed locally on the driver.
-RDD (Resilient Distributed Dataset) is a structure where data is transparently distributed on cluster nodes.
+[RDD](https://www.cs.berkeley.edu/~matei/papers/2012/nsdi_spark.pdf) (Resilient Distributed Dataset) is a structure
+where data is transparently distributed to cluster nodes.
 The only place you can access `rdd` is the driver.

 But the inner loop will be evaluated in a distributed manner.
 RDD will be partitioned and inner loop iterates over subset of `rdd` elements on every Spark executor.

-Spark uses Java (or [Kryo](https://github.com/EsotericSoftware/kryo)) serialization to send application code from
+Spark uses Java (or [Kryo](https://github.com/EsotericSoftware/kryo)) serialization to send application objects from
 the driver to the executors.
 At first you will try to add `scala.Serializable` or `java.io.Serializable` marker interface to all of your application
 classes to avoid weird exceptions.
 But this blind approach has at least two disadvantages:

-* There might be a performance penalty when complex object graph is serialized and sent to dozen of remote cluster
+* There might be a performance penalty when complex object graph is serialized and sent to a dozen of remote cluster
 nodes.
 It might be mitigated by using
 [Spark broadcast variables](http://spark.apache.org/docs/latest/programming-guide.html#broadcast-variables), though.

 * Not everything is serializable, e.g: TCP socket cannot be serialized and sent between nodes.